 I am Herodias, recklessly ignoring the commands of God.

-I am the Samaritan woman, constantly rushing to people and things that will never satisfy me.
+I am the Samaritan woman at the well, constantly rushing to people and things that’ll never satisfy me.

 The Cure for the “Bad” Bible Girl

-Honestly, I am not Esther, Ruth, or Mary…and I am certainly not Christ-like.
+Honestly, I’m not Esther, Ruth, or Mary—and I‘m certainly not Christ-like.
 But that’s why He rescued me.
-That’s why he rescued us.
+That’s why He rescued us.

 It is a trustworthy statement, deserving full acceptance, that Christ Jesus came into the world to save sinners, among whom I am foremost of all.
 Yet for this reason I found mercy, so that in me as the foremost, Jesus Christ might demonstrate His perfect patience as an example for those who would believe in Him for eternal life.
 (1 Timothy 1:15-16 NASB)